Jungle173668/RDDEA-ZPS_Model_FYP/README.md

 The RDDEA-ZPS model reduced the Euler distance error by an average of 80.89% and improved stability by 63.77%.

+The thesis was originally written in Chinese.
+English version is attached.
+Thanks to [PDFMathTranslate](https://github.com/Byaidu/PDFMathTranslate/tree/main) for the PDF translation.
+Please excuse any possible translation errors and format problem.

 ## Code Structure and Usage

 ### `main.py`